Waggaman, Louisiana: Demographics

+Waggaman was first listed as a census designated place in the 1980 United States census.

 The 2019 American Community Survey determined 10,017 people lived in the CDP, an increase of 2 people since the 2010 U.S. census.
 At the 2020 census, there were 9,835 people in the CDP.
 In 2019, the racial and ethnic makeup of the CDP was 65.7% Black or African American, 24.8% non-Hispanic white, 1.1% American Indian and Alaska Native, 1.5% some other race, 2.4% multiracial, and 6.3% Hispanic and Latino American of any race.
 A year later, the racial and ethnic makeup was a tabulated 64.62% Black or African American, 23.41% non-Hispanic white, 0.48% American Indian and Alaska Native, 1.27% Asian, 2.97% multiracial or of another race, and 7.26% Hispanic and Latino American of any race.
 The median household income was $46,075 and 30.1% of the population lived at or below the poverty line in 2019.

 Education

 Jefferson Parish Public School System serves Waggaman.

-A single elementary school in Waggaman, Lucille Cherbonnier/Norbert Rillieux Elementary School, serves the city.
-Previously the Cherbonnier/Rillieux school was two separate campuses: Norbert Rillieux Elementary School and Cherbonnier Elementary School.
+All residents are zoned to: Cherbonnier K-8 School in Waggaman CDP for elementary and middle school.
+Previously the school, then Lucille Cherbonnier/Norbert Rillieux Elementary School, was two separate campuses: Norbert Rillieux Elementary School and Cherbonnier Elementary School.
 In 2012 the superintendent recommended that the schools be consolidated with the Cherbonnier campus being used.
-All residents are zoned to Henry Ford Middle School in Avondale and L.W.
+The zoned high school is L.W.
 Higgins High School in Marrero.

+When Cherbonnier/Rilieux was elementary-only, it had elementary grades, while Henry Ford Middle School in Avondale had middle school grades.
+Henry Ford later became Gilbert PreK-8 School.

 In regards to advanced studies academies, residents are zoned to the Marrero Academy.

 Jefferson Parish Library operates the Live Oak Library in Waggaman.
 The library, located adjacent to Thomas Jefferson Park, opened in 1989.
 It is designed to appear similar to an Acadian style cottage.

+Public safety

+Waggaman is served by the Jefferson Parish Sheriffs Department and the Live Oak Manor Fire Department.